nrwl/nx/docs/generated/packages/storybook/documents/angular-storybook-compodoc.md

 The main things that you need to do are:

+1. Install the necessary packages for `compodoc`.
-1. Include the component files in the TypeScript compilation for Compodoc (or any other files that contain your Compodoc documentation).
+2. Include the component files in the TypeScript compilation for Compodoc (or any other files that contain your Compodoc documentation).
-2. Use `compodoc` to generate a `documentation.json` file.
+3. Use `compodoc` to generate a `documentation.json` file.
-3. Tell Storybook to use the `documentation.json` file to display the documentation.
+4. Tell Storybook to use the `documentation.json` file to display the documentation.
+5. Do not forget to enable [Storybook Autodocs](https://storybook.js.org/docs/react/writing-docs/autodocs) in your Storybook configuration.

 Let's see how you can do that.